rocky/p5-Devel-Trepan-Deparse/README.md

 INSTALLATION
 ------------

-To install this Devel::Trepan, run the following commands:
+To install this, run the following commands:

 	perl Build.PL
 	make